-In one sense, the approach suggested is old-fashioned, since it does not take account of positive externalities, clustering, increasing returns, dynamic learning effects and the like.
-These intangible results are captured neither in the existing cost-benefit framework or in the one which we propose.
+In some ways, the approach suggested may seem old-fashioned, since it does not take account of positive externalities, clustering, increasing returns, dynamic learning effects and the like.
+Nor does it take account of negative externalities, such as the environmental and congestion side-effects that have become evident in recent years.
 That does not mean that we do not consider these to be important.
-But for the present, no generally accepted framework exists for placing a value on such spin-offs.
+But for the present, no generally accepted quantifiable framework exists for placing a value on such spin-offs.
 For that reason we have refrained from suggesting a formal procedure which would not command general acceptance, and whose inclusion would cast doubt on the whole procedure.